-Located on the corner of Revolución and Constitución, across from the post office and just one block from the main square and cathedral of La Paz, the Postal Park is open every day.
+A short walk from Piedras y Pájaros Park brings you to Postal Park, which is on the corner of Revolución and Constitución, across from the post office and just one block from the main square and cathedral of La Paz.

-This small space offers the community an enjoyable, centrally-located setting to meet, gather and chat.
-Dedicated to promoting a vibrant downtown La Paz, this park was first opened in 2007.
+This small space offers the community another centrally-located and attractive place to meet, gather and chat.
+Dedicated to promoting a vibrant downtown La Paz, this park was first opened in 2007 and is open daily.

 In August and September of 2015, the park was renovated and a new decorative wall was added.